My Plantiful Cooking

 🍌Toppings for pancakes

-• Nut butter - Peanut butter, cashew butter, homemade coconut almond butter
+• Nut butter - Peanut butter, cashew butter, or my homemade coconut almond butter

-• Savory sides - Seitan bacon, vegan andouille sausages, vegan breakfast sausage patties
+• Savory sides - Vegan bologna, vegan andouille sausages, or breakfast sausage patties

 ❄️Storing suggestions

-Fridge - Pancakes can be refrigerated for 3-4 days.
-I recommend storing them in an airtight container to prevent them from drying out.
+Fridge - Pancakes can be refrigerated for 3-4 days in an airtight container.

 A stack of protein pancakes with a bite cutout topped with peanut butter, blueberries, and banana slices.